Quantum spin systems on infinite lattices: Infinite tensor products

 These conditions say that there is a bilinear map $L: \alg{A} \times \alg{B} \to \alg{A} \odot \alg{B}$, defined by $L(A,B) = A \otimes B$.
 The tensor product becomes a $*$-algebra by setting

 To obtain a $C^*$-algebra we have to define a norm on the algebraic tensor product, satisfying the $C^*$-property.
 The completion of the algebraic tensor with respect to this norm is a $C^*$-algebra, which is called the tensor product of $\alg{A}$ and $\alg{B}$ (with respect to the chosen norm).\footnote{ Defining the tensor product $\alg{A} \otimes \alg{B}$ of two $C^*$-algebras is a delicate matter in general.
 The point is that there are, in general, different natural $C^*$-norms on the algebraic tensor product $\alg{A} \odot \alg{B}$.
 These different norms lead to different completions, and hence different tensor products.
 There is a special class of $C^*$-algebras for which there is a unique norm on the tensor product, the \emph{nuclear} algebras.
 If $\alg{A}$ is nuclear, then there is a unique $C^*$-tensor product $\alg{A} \otimes \alg{B}$ for any $C^*$-algebra $\alg{B}$.
 Examples of nuclear algebras are $M_n(\mathbb{C})$, the algebra of bounded operators on a Hilbert space, and abelian algebras.
-(Almost) all $C^*$-algebras we encounter will be nuclear.}
+(Almost) all $C^*$-algebras we encounter will be nuclear. }

-Analogous to the tensor product of bounded linear maps, defined before, it is desirable that the norm on the algebraic tensor product is a \emph{cross norm}.
+In general there are different norms that one can choose for the algebraic tensor product, which lead to different completions (and hence distinct $C^*$-algebras).
+There are some natural conditions, however.
+Analogous to the tensor product of bounded linear maps, defined before, it is desirable that the norm on the algebraic tensor product is a \idx{cross norm}.
 That is, for $A \in \alg{A}$ and $B \in \alg{B}$, we want that

 where the norms on the right hand side are the norms of $\alg{A}$ and $\alg{B}$ respectively.
 One way to obtain such a norm is to take faithful representations $\pi$ and $\rho$ of $\alg{A}$ and $\alg{B}$ respectively.
 Then we define